-Herman Miller Flo Plus vs Humanscale M2.1 vs Ergotron LX: Premium Single-Monitor Arms
+Herman Miller Flo Plus vs Humanscale M2.1 vs Ergotron LX

 Most home office buyers settle on the Ergotron LX as their first monitor arm.
 It’s affordable, capable, and bulletproof.
 But a meaningful slice of buyers — designers, premium-furniture shoppers, anyone outfitting a high-end home office — wants something nicer.
 The two arms they end up considering are the Herman Miller Flo Plus and the Humanscale M2.1.

-This is the comparison we ran after 18 months of cross-using all three.
+This comparison draws on vendor specifications, long-term owner reports, and ergonomics-focused reviews of all three arms.
 Spec-for-spec, they’re close.
-In the hand, they’re not — and the differences are exactly the ones brand marketing doesn’t talk about.
+In the hand, reviewers report they’re not, and the differences are exactly the ones brand marketing doesn’t talk about.

 TL;DR Verdict